sdroege/gstreamer-rs/docs/gstreamer/docs.md

 is not floating, then this call adds a new normal reference increasing the reference count by one.

-For more background on "floating references" please see the `gobject::Object` documentation.
+For more background on "floating references" please see the `glib::object::Object` documentation.
 ## `object`
 a `Object` to sink